LP2X0X/PROGRAMMING/C++/1 - Basic C++/Terms/Scopes/Namespace.md

 ```

 ### Accessing Members of a Namespace
-To access the members of a namespace, you typically use the scope resolution operator `::`.
+To access the members of a namespace, you typically use the [[C++/1 - Basic C++/Terms/Operators/Scope resolution operator|scope resolution operator]].

 ```cpp
 int main() {